beppe95/clingo-project/README.md

 # CLINGO PROJECT
 This project has been written for the exam of Artificial Intelligence Laboratory at the University of Turin.

-It consist in 2 exercises:
+It consists in two exercises:
-- *calendar*: the generation of a timetable for the Informatic Department courses of the University of Turin.
+- *calendar*: the generation of a timetable for the Computer Science Department courses of the University of Turin.
-- *cargo*: the classical cargo problem as seen in **Artificial Intelligence, a Modern Approach** by Russell and Norvig.
+- *cargo*: the cargo problem seen in **Artificial Intelligence, a Modern Approach** by Russell and Norvig.

 ## Calendar